DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/05-terraform.md

 5. Run `aws configure` in the terminal to set up your access key and secret key from your AWS account.
 This is needed to connect to your account and use the Terraform deployment.
 Check our resource link for more instructions on how to find your access key and secret key.
 6. From your Terraform working directory which is `TorQ-Amazon-FinSpace-Starter-Pack/terraform-deployment/deployments`, run `terraform init`.
 7. If initialized without error, run `terraform plan`.
 This will show all resources set to be created or destroyed by Terraform.
 8. Run `terraform apply` to execute this plan.
 The initial deployment can take approximately 45 minutes, and connection losses can cause errors with deployment, so it's a good idea to run this in `nohup`.
 (Using `nohup` might lead to a higher cost of operating the codes if you are using Terraform from a cloud environment.)
+Example nohup run: `nohup terraform apply -auto-approve > terraform_apply.log 2>&1 &`.

 You can now skip ahead to our [Managing Your Infrastructure section](#managing-your-infrastructure)